DevOps AI Toolkit Stack

 Note: Multiple AI providers are supported.
 See AI Model Configuration for all options including Google Gemini, AWS Bedrock, Azure OpenAI, and others.

-Generate a random authentication token for the MCP server:
+Generate random authentication tokens for the MCP server and Web UI:

 export DOT_AI_AUTH_TOKEN=$(openssl rand -base64 32)